 - icing sugar (powdered sugar) to garnish (optional)

-Sift together both flours, baking soda, baking powder, salt and sugar.
+Sift together both flours, baking soda, baking powder & salt.
 Set aside.

 Grease and flour two 8 inch round cake pans and line the bottom with 2 circles of parchment paper.